aws-samples/eks-workshop-v2/website/docs/observability/resource-view/authentication/service-accounts.md

 sidebar_position: 40
 ---

 A [ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) provides an identity for processes that run in a Pod.
 When you create a pod, if you do not specify a service account, it is automatically assigned the default service account in the same namespace.
-If you get the raw json or yaml for a pod you have created (for example, `kubectl get pods <i>podname</i> -o yaml`), you can see the <i>spec.serviceAccountName</i> field has been automatically set.
+For example you can see the <i>spec.serviceAccountName</i> field has been automatically set in the [pod view](../workloads-view/pods_view)

 ![Insights](/img/resource-view/auth-resources.jpg)

-To view the detailed informations about <i>service accounts</i>, drill down to the namespace and click on the service account you want to view if there are any <i>labels</i>, <i>annotations</i>, <i>events</i>
+To view additional details for a specific  <i>service account</i>, drill down to the namespace and click on the service account you want to view to see additional information such as <i>labels</i>, <i>annotations</i>, <i>events</i>.
+Below is the detail view for the <i>catalog</i> service account.

 ![Insights](/img/resource-view/auth-sa-detail.jpg)